 FRS 101 Reference & exemption IFRS requirement commentary Dependent upon equivalent disclosures included in consolidated accounts? (see note 1) 8(eA) The requirements of the second sentence of paragraph 110 and paragraphs 113(a), 114, 115, 118, 119(a) to (c), 120 to 127 and 129 of IFRS 15 Revenue from Contracts with Customers.
-Pisaggregation of revenue (114-115); Details of significant changes in contract assets and liabilities (118); Details on performance obligations BUT information is still required on obligations for returns and refunds and types of warranties and their associated provisions (119); Details on transaction price allocation (120); Details of significant judgements made in the application of IFRS 15 (123); Details on the timing of the satisfaction of performance obligations (124); Judgements around the costs to obtain and fulfil a contract alongside their subsequent amortisation (127); and Statements that the practical expedients for significant financing components and incremental costs of obtaining a contract have been taken if relevant (129).
+Permoves the requirement for the majority of IFRS 15 disclosures, most notably: Disaggregation of revenue (114-115); Details of significant changes in contract assets and liabilities (118); Details on performance obligations BUT information is still required on obligations for returns and refunds and types of warranties and their associated provisions (119); Details on transaction price allocation (120); Details of significant judgements made in the application of IFRS 15 (123); Details on the timing of the satisfaction of performance obligations (124); Judgements around the costs to obtain and fulfil a contract alongside their subsequent amortisation (127); and Statements that the practical expedients for significant financing components and incremental costs of obtaining a contract have been taken if relevant (129).
 Note that the disaggregation of revenue disclosures set out in The Companies Act will still apply.
 In addition, the more general requirements in IAS 1 for disclosures of significant judgements and estimates are not exempted for FRS 101 preparers which may require some of the above information.
 No